Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 dogster paw dividerConclusion

 Taurine is rarely the first ingredient we consider when choosing dog food, dogs can synthesize it so it is not considered an essential amino acid as it is in cats.
-However, it is essential that a dog’s diet contains adequate amounts of taurine or the precursors needed for synthesis.
+However, a dog’s diet must contain adequate amounts of taurine or the precursors needed for synthesis.
 Maintaining an adequate supply has implications for our dogs’ health, helping them avoid serious health conditions while improving their quality of life.
 Predisposed breeds may have altered taurine metabolism and requirements.
 Consider your dog’s daily diet and talk to your vet about how taurine in dog food could benefit your pet.

 Featured Image Credit: AYO Production, Shutterstock